Economics 1 - Principles of Economics » Summer 2020 » Quiz

 In a perfectly competitive market, each firm produces at a quantity where price is set

-equal to marginal cost, both in the short run and in the long run.
+A. equal to average cost, both in the short run and in the long run.

 Question #24